carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

-[Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds. `kraken2` is already installed in the metagenome environment, lets have a look at `kraken2` help.
+[Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds. `kraken2` is already installed in the **metagenomics environment**, lets have a look at `kraken2` help.

 ~~~
-$ kraken2
+$ kraken2  --help
 ~~~
 {: .bash}